Age at Menopause

 Age at menopause, estrogen and breast cancer risk

 The increased breast cancer risk linked to an older age at menopause is likely due, at least in part, to the amount of estrogen a woman is exposed to in her life.
-A higher lifetime exposure to estrogen is related to an increase in breast cancer risk .
+A higher lifetime exposure to estrogen is related to an increased breast cancer risk .

 The later a woman goes through menopause, the longer her breast tissue is exposed to estrogens released during her menstrual periods and the greater her lifetime exposure to estrogen.